postmanlabs/labs-docs/src/pages/docs/integrations/installed-apps.md

 1. Search for and select the app or service you want to connect to (for example, **[Slack](https://go.postman.co/integrations/service/slack)**).
 1. Select **Add Integration** next to the integration you want to add.
 1. A browser tab opens asking you to log in to the third-party app or service.
 Follow the onscreen instructions.
 When you're finished, close the browser tab and return to Postman.
-1. Select the checkbox to **Authorize your Postman team** with the app you're connecting to.
+1. Select the checkbox to add the app for your team.
 1. Enter any other required information and select **Add Integration**.

 The integration is added, and the new installed app appears on the Installed Apps page in [Team Settings](https://go.postman.co/settings/team/general).